This soup in its original form was a regular feature on my Mum’s winter menu as I was growing up.

 - 1 large brown onion, finely diced

-In a very large saucepan heat some oil.
-Add the onion and bacon and fry gently until the onions are golden.
+In a very large saucepan heat the oil.
+Add the onion and garlic and fry gently until the onions are golden.

-Add in the chicken* and season with pepper and port.
+Add in the chicken* and season with pepper, thyme and port.
+Cook stirring until lightly browned

 While the soup is simmering, take 2 of the tins of corn and place them in the food processor.
 Process until it fairly smooth.
 (You can just used 2 tins of creamed corn for ease if your diet allows, but the ‘extras’ in tins of creamed corn do not agree with Ellie).

 Add in the now creamed corn and the whole kernels of corn and stir well.
-Add in the broccoli here if you are using it.
+Add in the broccoli here.

 Break up the rice vermicelli and add to the soup.